 Ingredients: Water, rice, fermented rice 15%.

-Sake is thought to have first arrived in Japan around 300 BC—at the same time as the introduction of wet rice cultivation.
-It is still used today for cooking, frying, deep-frying, baking or for preparing rice.
+It is assumed that the first sake came to Japan around 300 BC – at the same time as the introduction of wet rice cultivation.
+It is still used today for cooking, frying, deep frying, baking as well as for preparing rice.

 Fun Fact

-Sake comes in over 400 flavours and aromas.
-As with beer or wine, there is also a patron saint, the sake god “Matsuo-sama”.
+Sake offers more than 400 flavour nuances and aromas.
+And, as with beer or wine, there is a patron deity of the craft — the sake god, Matsuo-sama.

 In order to optimally design our website for you and to continuously improve it and to analyze its use, we use cookies and similar technologies.
 Learn more